GuiPimenta-Dev/trio-challenge/README.md

 Moreover, utilizing brokers helps us adhere to the single responsibility principle.
 With the use of brokers, the update order status endpoint can focus solely on changing the status without the responsibility of handling email notifications.
 This separation of concerns enhances the maintainability and testability of our codebase.

 In this project, an in-memory broker implementation was chosen for simplicity.
-However, it's important to note that we have the flexibility to easily create an adapter and to integrate a more robust and scalable message brokers like Redis or RabbitMQ.
+However, it's important to note that we have the flexibility to easily create an adapter and integrate a more robust and scalable message broker like Redis or RabbitMQ.
 These real brokers offer additional features such as message persistence, queuing, and fault tolerance, which are crucial for handling email notifications reliably and efficiently at scale.

+While it is true that including the broker introduces a certain level of complexity that might be considered overkill, the decision was driven by the necessity for improved response times in a production environment.
+Additionally, the inclusion of the broker eliminates the need for the update order status use case to possess knowledge about customer email details.
+Instead, it simply emits a domain event of Status Changed, allowing the designated event handler to take care of the email notification.

 By leveraging brokers, we achieve improved performance, maintainable code, and the ability to scale our system seamlessly as per our requirements.